liaoyinglong/movie-rating-app/README.md

 --------------------------------|---------|----------|---------|---------|-------------------
 ```

-## Submitting Code
+## Development Standards

-A `pre-commit` hook is configured to format code, check TypeScript types, and run Vitest unit tests when committing code.
+The project has configured pre-commit checks to ensure code quality:

+- Code formatting (Prettier)
+- TypeScript type checking
+- Unit testing (Vitest)

 If any checks fail, the commit will be blocked.